apache/spark/docs/sql-ref-ansi-compliance.md

        ^^^^^^^^^^^^^^^^

 SELECT CAST(2147483648L AS INT);
 org.apache.spark.SparkArithmeticException: [CAST_OVERFLOW] The value 2147483648L of the type "BIGINT" cannot be cast to "INT" due to an overflow.
 Use `try_cast` to tolerate overflow and return NULL instead.
-If necessary set "spark.sql.ansi.enabled" to "false" to bypass this error.

 SELECT CAST(DATE'2020-01-01' AS INT);
 org.apache.spark.sql.AnalysisException: cannot resolve 'CAST(DATE '2020-01-01' AS INT)' due to data type mismatch: cannot cast date to int.